 US Expansion – Opportunities and Challenges

-Check our events page for upcoming US expansion advice seminars.
+Check our events page for upcoming US expansion seminars.

 Cross-border global markets

 The advancement of technology has created markets without borders and businesses of all sizes have the ability to use cloud-based platforms and apps to transact and engage with people anywhere in the world.
 Companies can quickly and easily mass distribute products and online services, transacted with only the tap of a touchscreen.

 Software as a service (SaaS), infrastructure as a service (IaaS) and platform as a service (PaaS) are some of the commonly offered cloud-based services.
 With cloud-based software platforms, the user usually does not have rights, possession or interest to the software.
 Instead, they pay to have access to the application itself or to products which can be downloaded or streamed from the platform.
 This poses a challenge in determining the character of income and whether a transaction results in a sale, lease or provision of services.

 We are proud to actively support the early stage and scale-up communities.
 Passionate entrepreneurs often look to the United States as a key place to fuel their next stage of growth.